poshenchang/online-chatroom/README.md

 ## Limitations and future improvements

 Currently, messages are transmitted in plain text.
 File transfer or multimedia are not (yet) supported.
-Future improvements could include message encryption, enhanced authentication, and a GUI for a more user-friendly experience.
+Future improvements could include audio/video streaming and a GUI for a more user-friendly experience.